 This is a great sponge to go nuts over.
-The organic walnut-based scrubby side is the perfect green solution to scouring away stuck on grease and stains and it won’t scratch non-stick cookware.
+The organic walnut-based scrubby side is the perfect green solution to scouring away grease and stains and it won’t scratch non-stick cookware.
 The soft, cellulose sponge side is gentle on the most delicate dishes.
 Plus, it contains 50 percent post-consumer recycled content.

 06 of 08